You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 With so many reasons not to say “Good job,” what should we say instead?
 Can we still offer praise and support in other ways?
 Yes—here’s how:

-What’s the difference?
 Evaluative praise such as “good job,” “I like it!” and “That’s so nice” places judgment on the action.
-Descriptive praise describes the action.
-Consider the following descriptive phrases:
+Descriptive praise describes the action—you’re simply reporting what you see.
+Take a look at the following descriptive phrases:

 “You did it—you slept through the night!”

-Descriptive praise still shows support and highlights positive behavior without judging the action.
+Descriptive praise still supports and highlights positive behavior, but without judging the action.
 We’re not speaking for our kids but describing what we see.

 2. Ask questions

 One of the best ways to keep the conversation going is to ask questions.
-Ask your daughter how she got all her Lego pieces together to form her latest creation.
+Ask your child how she got all her Lego pieces together, or what motivated her to create a puppet.
 You’re able to share the moment without telling her what to feel or putting an end to her work.

 And the best kinds of questions to ask are open ended ones.
 Don’t ask, “That’s beautiful!
 Is that a pirate ship you drew?”
 Instead ask, “Wow, tell me about your painting!”